spamegg1/abstract-thinking/subconscious/intuit.md

 ## Common views on intuition

-There are a few commonly held views about intuition.
+There are a few popular views about intuition.

 ### Intuition is Instinctive